How to Write a College Essay

 • What does this college or university value?

-One type of college application high school students are likely to come across is called the Common Application (also known as Common App).
-In order to simplify the application process and support time-crunched students, the Common App represents almost 900 public and private higher education institutions across the world.
+Fortunately, many schools accept the Common Application in order to simplify the application process and support time-crunched students.
+The Common App represents almost 900 public and private higher education institutions across the world.
 Its standardized application allows students to apply to multiple schools via a single platform.
 Practically speaking, this might translate into writing just one college essay that multiple schools can then access.
 Typically, the Common App offers seven essay prompts for the required 650-word personal statement.

 College Application Essay Tips

-Before putting pen to paper or fingers to the keyboard, students might want to understand what admissions offices look for in a personal statement and how to write a college essay that gives voice to who they are.
-Some pre-planning can make the application gauntlet feel less confusing and the writing of the essay more fun.
+Before putting pen to paper or fingers to the keyboard, it can help to understand what admissions offices look for in a personal statement, and how to write a college essay that gives voice to who you are.
+Some pre-planning can also make the application process feel less confusing and the essay-writing process more fun.

-Here are some useful tips for writing a stronger college application essay:
+What follows are some useful tips for writing a stronger college application essay.

 Tip #1: Start Early

-The sooner applicants can begin writing their college essay (or in some cases multiple essays), the more time they’ll have to polish and refine.
-The time a student requires to write their essays will vary greatly by the student and which schools they are applying to.
-Some may need to only write one essay that they can submit to multiple schools, others may need to write half a dozen custom essays for their applications.
+The sooner you can begin writing your college essay (or in some cases multiple essays), the more time you’ll have to polish and refine.
+The time it takes to write a college essay will vary greatly by the student, as well as which schools they are applying to.
+You may need to only write one essay that you can submit to multiple schools, or you may need to write half a dozen custom essays for your applications.

-Starting the process two months before their first deadline should give students ample time to brainstorm, write, and edit their essays.
-If possible, starting the process over summer vacation will help alleviate stress during the school year and give students even more times to perfect their essays.
+Generally, it’s a good idea to start the process at least two months before your first deadline — that should give you ample time to brainstorm, write, and edit your essays.
+Ideally, you’ll want to start the process over summer vacation.
+This will help alleviate stress during the school year and give you even more time to perfect your essays.

-Not only can starting the personal statement earlier create extra time for fine tuning the wording, it can build in ample time for starting over (if need be).
-Starting over may sound like the last thing a busy student wants to do when applying to college, but it’s an option that many value—a chance to rework their personal story.
+Starting the personal statement earlier not only gives you extra time for fine-tuning the wording, it also allows ample time for starting over (if need be).
+Starting over may sound like the last thing you’d want to do when applying to college, but it’s an option that many value — a chance to rework their personal story.

 A lot of college applicants know exactly what they want to write about.
-But, after beginning the essay-writing process, some might realize that the first topic they pick just isn’t strong enough to stand on its own.
-Alternatively, some applicants find that starting on a given prompt actually leads them towards t an alternate topic or essay idea.
+But, after beginning the essay-writing process, some realize that the topic they picked just isn’t strong enough to stand on its own.
+Alternatively, some applicants find that starting on a given prompt actually leads them towards a topic or essay idea.

-Either way, by starting early, applicants can have enough time to mull over what to write about and how exactly to say it in a clear and compelling way.
-Even if some students won’t start writing months before applications are due, it can be beneficial to dedicate some time early on to brainstorm essay ideas and create a few potential personal-statement outlines.
-This way, the applicant can have added time to plan what to write before putting fingers to the keyboard.
+Either way, starting early helps ensure you have enough time to mull over what to write about and how exactly to say it in a clear and compelling way.
+It also gives you time to simply sit and brainstorm essay ideas and create a few potential personal statement outlines.

-Even with clear essay prompts, some students may need a little extra inspiration to jump-start the essay-writing process.
-For example, many college applicants like to read college essay examples that helped real students get into their dream schools—findable either online or in college application prep books.
-These real-life examples could serve as models for how to present a personal story and clarify how to organize an essay that compels attention.
+Even with clear essay prompts, you may need a little extra inspiration to jump-start the essay-writing process.
+You may find it helpful to search online for and read college essay examples that helped real students get into their dream schools.
+These real-life examples can serve as models for how to present a personal story and organize an essay that commands attention.

-Starting the writing process in advance can give applicants plenty of time to ink a few drafts, ask for feedback from family and teachers, and make any necessary tweaks—something that’s especially key when applying to schools with different essay requirements.
+By starting the writing process in advance, you’ll have plenty of time to ink a few drafts, ask for feedback from family and teachers, and make any necessary tweaks — something that’s especially key when applying to schools with different essay requirements.
 The whole essay-writing process can be far more enjoyable (and, ideally, more impactful) when applicants don’t feel like they’re up against a clock that’s quickly ticking down.

 Tip #2: Step Away From Your Application

-When writing a personal statement for college applications, applicants can consider carefully who will read the essays (and what the admission committee is looking for).
-Applicants can try to put themselves in the shoes of the admissions counselors.
-After reviewing an application, admissions officers will typically have a clearer sense of an applicant’s previous course work, grades, volunteering and extracurricular activities.
+When writing a personal statement for college applications, it’s a good idea to consider carefully who will read the essays (and what the admission committee is looking for).
+Try to put yourself in the shoes of the admissions counselors.
+After reviewing the non-essay portion of your application, admissions officers will typically have a clear sense of your previous coursework, grades, volunteering, and extracurricular activities.

-So, when deciding which essay topic to write about, it can be helpful for applicants to ask themselves: “would they already know this about me just by reading at the rest of my application?”
+So, when deciding which essay topic to write about, it can be helpful to ask yourself: “Would they already know this about me just by reading the rest of my application?”
 The whole point of the personal statement is to humanize the accomplishments that get listed elsewhere in the application.
 Because of this, it’s often advisable to go beyond repeating the resume items mentioned in other sections of the application in the essay.

 College admission counselors want to get to know the person behind those accomplishments (not to read another laundry list of achievements).
-The essay is applicants’ chance to share who they are and how they view the world.
+The essay is your chance to share who you are and how you view the world.

 Tip #3: Identify What Type of Essay You Need to Write